David Warner (cricketer)

-In January 2017, he became the fourth player to win the Allan Border Medal more than once and also win the award in consecutive years.

-On 28 September 2017, he played in his 100th ODI and became the first batsman for Australia and 8th batsman overall to score a century in his 100th ODI.
+In January 2017, he became the fourth player to win the Allan Border Medal more than once and to win the award in consecutive years.
+On 28 September 2017, he played in his 100th One Day International (ODI).

-In March 2018, following a preliminary investigation into ball tampering by the Australian team in the third match of their Test series against South Africa, he was suspended, charged with bringing the game into disrepute.
-Following a board meeting on 28 March 2018, Cricket Australia banned Warner from all international and domestic cricket in Australia for one year, and from any leadership positions permanently.
+In March 2018, following a preliminary investigation into ball tampering by the Australian team in the third match of their Test series against South Africa, Warner was suspended and charged with bringing the game into disrepute.
+Following a board meeting later in the month, Cricket Australia banned Warner from all international and domestic cricket in Australia for one year, and from any leadership positions permanently.
+The ban on leadership positions was lifted on 18 October 2024.